SachaWheeler/sachawheeler.github.io/pipeline.md

 title: Other projects that are in some stage of progress
 ---

-Many projects (and a few marriages) I start are not finished, but they are all started for good reasons, and abandoned for equally good ones.
+Many projects I start are not finished, and they are often abandoned for better reasons than they are started.
 Much is learned from unsuccessful projects.

 What I'm saying is these might never appear.